supernova4869/s_mmpbsa/README.md

 receptor.pdbqt
 2 # load ligand file
 [return] # default DSDP.pdbqt
-3 # load flexible residues file
-[flexible residues file name]
+3 # load flexible residues file (flexible docking only) [flexible residues file name]
 # other functions are used to prepare the complex system
 # if the ligand is charged, do NOT forget to change option 8